 This monitor doesn't have a black frame insertion feature.

-The Alienware AW2720HF has an outstanding refresh rate and unlike the Alienware AW3420DW, this is a monitor with native FreeSync support.
+The Alienware AW2720HF has an outstanding refresh rate, and unlike the Alienware AW3420DW, this is a monitor with native FreeSync support that's certified as G-SYNC compatible.
 It works over HDMI as well as DisplayPort, and it has a wide VRR range.
+If you prefer something with a higher max refresh rate, then check out the Dell Alienware AW2523HF.

 Input lag is exceptional.
 Although it's slightly higher when playing at 60Hz and when FreeSync is enabled, most people won't notice it.